Brooke & Breanna Bennett

 "When the world is silent, even one voice becomes powerful."

 Women in Training, Inc. (WIT) is a youth empowerment organization that advocates for menstrual equity, menstrual education, and engages girls and nonbinary youth, ages 10 to 18, in community service and social justice.
 WITKITS® is the organization’s signature program for supporting people in need.
+WIT has created youth development programs to facilitate formal and experiential learning opportunities to cultivate young women into culturally competent and compassionate global leaders who care about themselves and the world around them.

 Our Core Values